250,000 lightning bolts pepper Queensland sky

-Brisbane is mopping up this morning after a night of wild storms with about 250,000 lightning strikes hitting the southeast with a repeat performance expected today.
+Brisbane was mopping up on Thursday morning after a night of wild storms with about 250,000 lightning strikes hitting south-east Queensland, and a repeat performance expected later in the day.

 The northern suburbs of Brisbane were also hit and storms were hanging off the coast of Brisbane this morning with continued lightning.